LiveLike/livelike-docs/docs/Product Guides/concepts/data-integration-patterns.md

 ## Custom IDs

 Custom IDs are best used when there is a one-to-one mapping between entities in your system and LiveLike, such as  users to profiles, or content to programs.
-Custom IDs are unique within a resource and application, so two profiles in the same app can't have the same custom ID.
+Custom IDs are unique within a resource and application, so no two resources of the same type in the same app can have the same custom ID.

 Some use cases for custom IDs are: